FusionAuth developer image

 Common Failure Paths

-Every time you start a passwordless login for a given user, all other codes for that user are marked invalid.
+Every time you start a magic link login for a given user, all other codes for that user are marked invalid.
 Codes are also invalid after a configurable time limit.

 If a user provides a code that is invalid, if their account is locked, or if there is any other issue in the request, a status code in the 400 range will be returned.
 Please consult the passwordless API reference docs for more details about return status codes.